Dashun Wang Explained

 Northeastern University

-Dashun Wang is a Professor of Management and Organizations at the Kellogg School of Management and the McCormick School of Engineering, at Northwestern University.
-In 2019, he became the Founding Director of the Center for Science of Science and Innovation (CSSI).[2]
-He is also a core faculty member at the Northwestern Institute on Complex Systems (NICO) and an adjunct professor of Department of Physics, at Northeastern University.
-In 2023, he co-founded the Ryan Institute on Complexity.[3]
-[4] [5] Wang is a recipient of the AFOSR Young Investigator award (2016)[6] and was named one of Poets & Quants Best 40 Under 40 Professors (2019).[7]
+Dashun Wang is a Professor of Management and Organizations at the Kellogg School of Management, Northwestern University.
+He serves as the founding director of the Center for Science of Science and Innovation (CSSI) and a founding co-director of the Ryan Institute on Complexity.[2]
+[3] [4] Wang is a recipient of the AFOSR Young Investigator award (2016)[5] and was named one of Poets & Quants Best 40 Under 40 Professors (2019).[6]

 Career